cartesi/coprocessor-solver/README.md

 2. **Processing**
    - Distributes tasks to operators
    - Collects operator responses
-   - Aggregates BLS signatures
+   - Aggregates BN254 signatures
-   - Verifies quorum thresholds using EigenLayer AVS information
+   - Verifies quorum thresholds using on-chain EigenLayer AVS information

 3. **Result Handling**
    - Verifies that output merkle root match the generated merkle roots of the outputs of the computation